--0.45 for the eQBO years.
-Both positive and negative correlations were now found by the authors to be statistically significant using a Monte-Carlo simulation.
-This oft-cited Monte-Carlo test was their most rigorous statistical test yet, and it appears to substantiate the notion that QBO interacts with the solar cycle in an intricate way so that the warming one normally expects to occur during SC-max is reversed to cooling during eQBO years.
-We have reexamined the Monte-Carlo simulation of LvL88 and reproduced their Figure 2 in our Figure 1.
-For the period considered by them, 1956-1987, the observed correlation of the 30 hPa January-March mean temperature at the North Pole and the solar flux was found to be $r_w = 0.76$ during the westerly phase of the QBO and $r_e = -0.43$ during the easterly phase of the QBO.
-As shown in the figure (and consistent with LvL88), the observed pair of correlations is so far from the point of no correlation that very few randomly generated time series can achieve a greater correlation pair.
-A circle of radius $\sqrt{r_w^2 + r_e^2}$ was drawn by LvL88, who pointed out that in the simulation of 10,000 series only 25 have correlations which were outside the circle, and concluded that "This is convincing evidence that our original correlations of 0.76 and -0.45 did not occur by chance."
-However, the length of the radius of the circle is determined primarily by the strength of the correlation during the westerly phase.
-To examine the separate correlations during each phase of the QBO, straight lines (as drawn in our figure) should be used instead of circles.
-While there are very few randomly generated points achieving an r_w magnitude greater than the observed value, there are many points with an r_e magnitude greater than the observed value.
-Counting these points reveals that while the observed correlation with the solar cycle during westerly QBO is statistically significant at 99.9% confidence level, the correlation is not significant during easterly QBO.
-Extending the length of data by 15 more years lowers further the statistical significance of the easterly correlation with the solar cycle, to 51%, while the westerly correlation remains statistically significant at 99.6%; see our Figure 2.
-The "bootstrap" Monte-Carlo test employed by LvL88 in their Figure 1 appears to suffer a different problem.
-The statistical test was done after the data were segregated into the eQBO and wQBO years, yielding two decadal signals, which were then correlated with the solar flux - also a decadal signal.
+Fig. 1.
+Reconstruction of LvL88's Fig. 2.
+Paired correlations between the mean 30-hPa North Pole temperature and the 10.7-cm solar flux when partitioned by the phase of the 45-hPa tropical QBO index.
+Mean values for January-February from 1956 to 1978 are used.
+Statistical significances for the observed correlations determined by calculating the paired correlations from partitioning 10 000 first-order autoregressive surrogate time series ( $p_1 = -0.34$ ).

+served correlation with the solar cycle during the westerly QBO is statistically significant at 99.9% confidence level, the correlation is not significant during the easterly QBO.
+Extending the length of data by 15 more years further lowers the statistical significance of the easterly correlation with the solar cycle, to 51%, while the westerly correlation remains statistically significant at 99.6% (see our Fig. 2).
+The "bootstrap" Monte Carlo test employed by LvL88 in their Fig. 1 appears to suffer a different problem.
+The statistical test was done after the data were segregated into the eQBO and wQBO years, yielding two decadal signals, which were then correlated with the solar flux-also a decadal signal.
 To test the statistical significance of the correlations of these decadal signals, synthetic time series were created by a bootstrap method.
-Many of these constructed time series do not have any decadal cycle and therefore have no potential of being correlated with the 11-year solar cycle.
-As a consequence, the statistical significance of the observed correlation is inflated by the presence of these "non-isospectral" time series.
-In a recent update, Labitzke (2005) concluded that "the 30-hPa North Pole temperatures are positively correlated with the 11-year sunspot cycle during the west phase of the QBO while no correlation exists for the east phase of the QBO directly over the North Pole".
+Many of these constructed time series do not have any decadal cycle and therefore have no potential of being correlated with the 11-yr solar cycle.
+As a consequence, the statistical significance of the observed correlation is inflated by the presence of these "nonisospectral" time series.
+In a recent update, Labitzke (2005) concluded that "the 30-hPa North Pole temperatures are positively correlated with the 11-year sunspot cycle during the west phase of the QBO while no correlation exists for the east phase of the QBO directly over the North Pole."
 We concur with this latest conclusion.